VamshiPulluri6779/Patient-Management-System-using-java-microservices/README.md

 # Patient-Management-System-using-java-microservices
-This comprehensive Patient Management System is a production-grade, microservices-based application that demonstrates cutting-edge backend engineering principles.
-Modular, scalable, and cloud-deployable, it covers the full development lifecycle—from local setup to AWS deployment using Infrastructure as Code.
+This production-ready Patient Management System leverages a microservices architecture to showcase modern backend engineering best practices.
+Designed for modularity and scalability, it smoothly transitions from local development environments to cloud deployments on AWS using Infrastructure as Code.